spring salmon & strawberry salad

 - 1/2 medium Japanese sweet potato (or any other sweet potato you prefer)

 - Bowlful of organic leafy greens (spinach, arugula, baby kale...up to you!)

 - 1 tbsp organic coconut oil (or any other oil of choice), for cooking

-plus, spring weather calls for enjoying a nice glass of wine - wait, who am I kidding. all weather calls for enjoying a nice glass of wine. check out my favorite vegan wine here. this one I paired the dish with is a Cab - a little richer than the Pinot I had in my last salmon dinner post, but still acceptable (in my eyes) to pair with seafood. or, you know, a good easy sipping wine. natural wines ftw!
+Plus, spring weather calls for enjoying a nice glass of wine — wait, who am I kidding.
+All weather calls for enjoying a nice glass of wine.
+This one I paired the dish with is a Cab — a little richer than the Pinot I had in my last salmon dinner post, but still acceptable (in my eyes) to pair with seafood.
+Or, you know, a good easy sipping wine.
+Natural wines ftw!